-$$E{HAP} = E{VOC} \times \left(\frac{WP{HAP}}{100}\right)$$
+$$E(HAP) = E(VOC) \times \frac{WP(HAP)}{100}$$

-EHAP = Annual emissions of specific HAP (lb/yr) Evoc = Annual emissions of VOCs as calculated in Equation 6-1 (lb/yr) WPHAP = Weight percent of the HAP in the liquid fuel (%) 100 = Factor converting weight percent to a weight fraction (%)
+E(HAP) = Annual emissions of specific HAP (lb/yr)

+E(VOC) = Annual emissions of VOCs as calculated in Equation 6-1 (lb/yr)

+WP(HAP) = Weight percent of the HAP in the liquid fuel (%)

 As with fuel density, there is some variation in the HAP weight percent between fuels.
-Contact the fuel supplier or review the MSDS for guidance in determining the correct weight percent for each HAP constituent to calculate a more accurate emission value.
+Contact the fuel supplier or review the SDS for guidance in determining the correct weight percent for each HAP constituent to calculate a more accurate emission value.
 If this data is unavailable, typical HAP concentrations are provided in Table 6-2.